Eggenberg Castle

 Construction history

-Back in the 15th century, the first – late Gothic chapel was built.
-In 1625, Advisor to Ferdinand II and his favorite, Prince Hans Ulrich von Eggenberg, began to build a castle in Buddhist traditions based on the harmony of the Universe.
+Back in the 15th century, the first building was built – a chapel in the late Gothic style.
+In 1625, Prince Hans Ulrich von Eggenberg, advisor to Ferdinand II and his favorite, began building a castle in the Buddhist tradition based on the harmony of the universe.

 At that time, the most popular architectural styles were Rococo and Baroque.
-But in the architecture of Eggenberg Castle there is neither the splendor nor the fancifulness inherent in the Renaissance.
-The Renaissance building was designed by friend and architect D. P. de Pomis.
-When working on the project, he took into account the prince's fascination with astronomy.
+But in the architecture of Eggenberg Castle there is neither splendor nor pretentiousness inherent in the Renaissance.
+The Renaissance-inspired building was designed by a friend and architect, D. P. de Pomis.
+When working on the project, he took into account the prince's passion for astronomy.

 Eggenberg Castle

-As a result, the « calendar » appeared, as an attempt to understand the passage of time: four side towers symbolize four seasons or four elements; the number of halls is equal to the number of weeks in the year – 52; the number of rooms on each floor – 31; 12 gates lead to the park; in the castle 24 office rooms – in the amount of 24 hours per day; windows, respectively, 365.
-The castle is called the cosmogonic model of the Universe of the XVII century, the allegory of the Universe and the model of architectural harmony.
+As a result, the "calendar" castle appeared as an attempt to understand the passage of time: the four side towers symbolize the four seasons or the four elements; the number of halls is equal to the number of weeks in a year – 52; the number of rooms on each floor – 31; 12 gates lead to the park; 24 service rooms in the castle – according to the number of 24 hours in a day days; windows, respectively, 365.
+The castle is called a cosmogonic model of the Universe of the 17th century, an allegory of the Universe and an example of architectural harmony.

 The construction of the castle was completed in 1635, when the customer had already died.
-In 1666, the prince's grandson ordered Weissenkircher 600 paintings.
-They can be admired nowadays.
-After the death of the last of the Eggenbergs, the residence inherited passed to the Herberstein family.
-In the XVIII century, the interior of the palace was changed to the Rococo style.
-The park was brought into line with the English style.
-In 1939, Eggenberg Castle passed to the government of the lands of Styria.
-The interior of the palace, stucco, furniture, crystal, interior items and paintings are well preserved to this day.
+In 1666, the grandson of the prince ordered 600 paintings by Weissenkircher.
+They can still be admired at the present time.
+After the death of the last of the Eggenbergs, the residence was inherited by the Herberstein family.
+In the 18th century, the interior of the palace was changed to the Rococo style.
+The park was brought in line with the English style.
+In 1939, Eggenberg Castle passed to the government of the Styrian lands.
+The interior of the palace, stucco, furniture, crystal, interior items and paintings have been well preserved to this day.

 Most of the castle halls have an authentic look.
-In one of them, classical music concerts are often held.
-Several museums are organized within the walls of the Eggenberg castle, one of which presents an exposition of ancient painting.
-The Planet Hall presents paintings and frescoes with cosmic symbols dating back to 1678.
+Classical music concerts are often held in one of them.
+There are several museums located within the walls of Eggenberg Castle, one of which contains an exhibition of ancient paintings.
+Paintings and frescoes with cosmic symbols dated 1678 are presented in the Hall of Planets.

-Of greatest value is the Streveg bronze chariot of the 7th century BC. e. with the image of a sacrifice scene.
-The wagon was found in 1851 in the burial of the prince.
-Bronze jewelry, amphora and iron weapons were also discovered there.
-The castle presents a magnificent collection of coins, numbering more than 70 thousand exhibits.
-The castle was listed in UNESCO World Heritage List in 2010.
-Eggenberg Castle is minted on a silver coin of 10 euros, released in 2002 with a circulation of 200,000 pieces.
+The most valuable is the Streweg bronze chariot of the 7th century BC depicting a sacrificial scene.
+The cart was found in 1851 in the burial of the prince.
+Bronze ornaments, amphorae and iron weapons were also found there.
+The castle has a magnificent collection of coins, numbering more than 70 thousand exhibits.
+The castle was included in the UNESCO World Cultural Heritage List in 2010.
+Eggenberg Castle is minted on a silver 10 euro coin issued in 2002 with a circulation of 200,000 pieces.

 Eggenberg Castle Eggenberg Castle Eggenberg Castle Eggenberg Castle Eggenberg Castle Eggenberg Castle